 If you enjoy mince pies, you’ll be tempted by this – Joe & Seph’s mince pie flavoured popcorn.
 There’s Christmas in every crunch.

 Stollen cake is a national treasure in Germany and was first created as a Christmas bread in 1545, since when the recipe has been adapted many times.
 But its stollen bites that we recommend as a twist on the original, especially those produced by Booths.
 A word of warning: they’re incredibly moreish.

 Champagne is a Christmas treat to savour.
 Madame Bollinger said of Champagne: “I drink it when I am happy and when I am sad.
 Sometimes I drink it when I am alone.
 When I have company, I consider it obligatory.”
 Search out bubbly by Duval-Leroy, one of the last Champagne houses still entirely family-owned.

 Fortnum & Mason’s Madeira is delicious, but there’s also the superb Christmas Pudding Madeira from this renowned Piccadilly store.
 Perfect with cheese after your edible Christmas pudding.

 How about a mince pie martini?
 Don’t mind if I do.
 Tipplesworth Mince Pie Cocktail Maker Syrup is the key ingredient.
 Find the syrup and the recipe at tipplesworth.com.

-Edinburgh-based Pickering’s Gin developed a distinctive Christmas blend for 2019…Brussels Sprout Gin.
+Edinburgh-based Pickering’s Gin developed a distinctive Christmas blend in 2019…Brussels Sprout Gin.
 Believed to be a world first, the company used 10,000 Brussels sprouts in their gin.
 That’s enough for 2,000 Christmas dinners.
 Pickering’s describes the flavour as “a surprisingly sweet, slightly nutty taste with a green, herbaceous and peppery twang.”